rodneyknaap/atx-286at-v1-mainboard/README.md

 ![Schematic of 74LS646 replacement - section inside the System controller CPLD](74LS646_REPLACEMENT_CONTROL.png) Schematic of 74LS646 replacement - control logic inside the System controller CPLD generating the control inputs for the replacement ICs.

+## Regarding the real time clock
+I have done extensive testing with the RTC and CMOS RAM chip.
+In my tests, I achieved the most reliable results using a DS12885 chip, which I recommend using.
+The two jumpers next to the RTC need to be set accordingly for the DS12885 chip.
+Also, I suggest that no battery is really needed as long as you leave the ATX PSU on the power cable and the back power switch set to the ON position.
+The circuits on the mainboard will provide power to the RTC and RTC clock generator in order to advance the system clock and keep the CMOS settings.
+So there is no need to be working with potentially harmful batteries in the system if you prefer not to, as I also do.

 ## Getting 20MHz to function reliably
 Operating the system at 20MHz needs a few modifications:
 - Shadow RAM